ryantd42/NY-Legislative-Git/2023/S3313B-2023/bill.md

  d.b.a.
 New Hope Rehabilitation Center, located on State Route 52 in  the Town  of  Fallsburg, to replace existing residential facilities operated by New Hope Rehabilitation Center.
+  § 4.
+An undesignated paragraph of paragraph (b) of  subdivision  2  of section  1676  of the public authorities law, as added by chapter 384 of the laws of 1998, is amended to read as follows:
+  Terence Cardinal Cooke Health Care Center for the[,] financing,  refi- nancing, construction, reconstruction, renovation, development, improve- ment,  expansion,  and  equipping of facilities to serve aged, disabled, AND chronically impaired, [mentally retarded and  developmentally  disa- bled persons] AND PERSONS WHO HAVE A DEVELOPMENTAL DISABILITY.
-  § 9.
+  § 5.
 An undesignated paragraph of subdivision 1 of section 1680 of the
+ public  authorities law, as added by chapter 433 of the laws of 1988, is amended to read as follows:
+  New Hope  Community,  Inc.,  a  not-for-profit  corporation,  for  the financing,  construction  and  development  of  residences for [mentally retarded and developmentally disabled] adults WITH A DEVELOPMENTAL DISA- BILITY on forty acres of land  purchased  from  Leon  and  Dave  Scharf, d.b.a.
+New Hope Rehabilitation Center, located on State Route 52 in the Town of Fallsburg, to replace existing residential  facilities  operated by New Hope Rehabilitation Center.
+  § 6.
+An undesignated paragraph of subdivision 1 of section 1680 of the
  public  authorities law, as added by chapter 384 of the laws of 1998, is amended to read as follows:
   Terence Cardinal Cooke Health Care Center for the financing, refinanc- ing, construction, reconstruction, renovation, development, improvement, expansion, and equipping of facilities  to  serve  aged,  disabled,  AND chronically  impaired,  [mentally  retarded and developmentally disabled persons] AND PERSONS WHO HAVE A DEVELOPMENTAL DISABILITY.
- S. 3313  8

-  §  10.
-Paragraph  (e) of subdivision 6 of section 384-b of the social
- services law, as amended by chapter 691 of the laws of 1991, is  amended to read as follows:
-  (e)  In  every  proceeding upon a ground set forth in paragraph (c) of subdivision four the judge shall order the parent to be examined by, and shall take the testimony of, a qualified psychiatrist or a  psychologist licensed  pursuant  to  article one hundred fifty-three of the education law as defined in section 730.10 of the criminal procedure  law  in  the case  of a parent alleged to be mentally ill or [retarded] A PERSON WITH DEVELOPMENTAL DISABILITIES, such  psychologist  or  psychiatrist  to  be appointed  by the court pursuant to section thirty-five of the judiciary law.
-The parent and the authorized agency shall have the right to submit other psychiatric, psychological or  medical  evidence.
-If  the  parent refuses  to  submit  to such court-ordered examination, or if the parent renders himself OR HERSELF unavailable therefor whether before or  after the initiation of a proceeding under this section, by departing from the state  or  by  concealing  himself  OR  HERSELF  therein,  the appointed psychologist or psychiatrist, upon the basis of other available informa- tion, including, but not limited to, agency, hospital or clinic records, may testify without an examination of such parent,  provided  that  such other information affords a reasonable basis for his OR HER opinion.
-  §  11.
+  § 7.
 Paragraphs a and b of subdivision 7 of section 9-a of  section  1
  of  chapter  392  of  the  laws of 1973, constituting the New York state medical care facilities finance agency act,  paragraph  a  as  added  by chapter 58 of the laws of 1987 and paragraph b as amended by chapter 506 of the laws of 1997, are amended to read as follows:
   a.
-The agency shall have the power to acquire by lease  or  deed  from the facilities development corporation any real property acquired by the corporation  pursuant  to  the  provisions of subdivision six of section nine of the facilities development corporation act (i) for  the  purpose of constructing, reconstructing, rehabilitating or improving thereon one or more community mental health and [retardation] DEVELOPMENTAL DISABIL- ITIES facilities or (ii) for the purpose of financing or refinancing the acquisition, construction, reconstruction, rehabilitation or improvement thereon  of one or more community mental health and [retardation] DEVEL- OPMENTAL DISABILITIES facilities, pursuant to the provisions of this act and the facilities development corporation act.
+The  agency  shall have the power to acquire by lease or deed from the facilities development corporation any real property acquired by the corporation pursuant to the provisions of  subdivision  six  of  section nine  of  the facilities development corporation act (i) for the purpose of constructing, reconstructing, rehabilitating or improving thereon one or more community mental health and [retardation] DEVELOPMENTAL DISABIL- ITIES facilities or (ii) for the purpose of financing or refinancing the
+ S. 3313--A  5

+ acquisition, construction, reconstruction, rehabilitation or improvement thereon of one or more community mental health and [retardation]  DEVEL- OPMENTAL DISABILITIES facilities, pursuant to the provisions of this act and  the  facilities  development corporation act.
 The agency is hereby authorized to lease or sublease such real property and facilities there- on to the corporation for the purpose of making the same available to  a city  or  a  county  not  wholly within a city, for use and occupancy in accordance with the provisions of a lease, sublease or  other  agreement between the corporation and such city or county.
   b.
 In  the  event that the agency shall fail, within five years after the date of a lease or conveyance of such real  property  from  property from  such city or county to the corporation, to construct, reconstruct, rehabilitate or improve the community mental  health  and  [retardation] DEVELOPMENTAL  DISABILITIES  facility or facility thereon for which such lease or conveyance was made, as provided for in a  lease,  sublease  or other  financing  agreement  entered into by such city or county and the corporation, then, subject to the terms of any lease, sublease or  other financing agreement undertaken by the agency, such real property and any facilities  thereon shall revert to the corporation with right of re-en- try thereupon, and such lease or deed shall  be  made  subject  to  such condition  of reverter and re-entry.
-Provided, however, that as a  condi- tion precedent to the exercise of such right of re-entry the corporation shall pay to the agency an amount equal to the sum of the purchase price
- S. 3313  9

- of  such  real  property,  the  depreciated cost of any community mental health and [retardation] DEVELOPMENTAL DISABILITIES facility or  facili- ties  constructed,  reconstructed, rehabilitated or improved thereon and all  other costs of the agency incident to the acquisition of such lands and the financing of  construction,  reconstruction,  rehabilitation  or improvement  relating  to such community mental health and [retardation]
+Provided, however, that as a condi- tion precedent to the exercise of such right of re-entry the corporation shall pay to the agency an amount equal to the sum of the purchase price of such real property, the depreciated  cost  of  any  community  mental health  and [retardation] DEVELOPMENTAL DISABILITIES facility or facili- ties constructed, reconstructed, rehabilitated or improved  thereon  and all  other costs of the agency incident to the acquisition of such lands and the financing of  construction,  reconstruction,  rehabilitation  or improvement  relating  to such community mental health and [retardation]